My Own Nirvana

-On New Year’s Eve—the highly anticipated Y2K—I sit amongst friends in Rachel’s apartment waiting for the ball to drop.
+On New Year’s Eve in tenth grade—the highly anticipated Y2K—I sit amongst friends in Rachel’s apartment waiting for the ball to drop.
 I have brought along a picture of Kurt, the one I keep framed on my nightstand next to my old Lion King alarm clock and First Communion cross so Kurt’s face is the first thing I see when I wake up.
 He’s wearing a red button-down shirt with the tag still on and lifting his white bug-eyed sunglasses to reveal that empathic blue-eyed stare.
 When the clock strikes midnight, I play “Heart-Shaped Box” and tell Kurt goodbye.
 He will never exist in this brand-new century and I’m convinced that part of me never will either.

 As high school drags on, I collect Nirvana bootlegs from flea markets and record stores, like Generation Records down in the city, eventually piecing together all six Outcesticides plus a hoard of recorded live shows, interviews, singles, B-sides, and imports.
 I know all the tracks that have multiple names and all the band names Nirvana once used and I can spit out this information like an autistic savant, which makes me feel smart.
 I read William S. Burroughs because he was Kurt’s favorite author and Suskind’s Perfume because it inspired “Scentless Apprentice.”
-I listen to The Melvins, The Vaselines, Bikini Kill and other bands associated with Kurt.
+I listen to The Melvins, The Vaselines, Bikini Kill, and other bands associated with Kurt or Nirvana.
 I work part-time at Sam Goody, where I meet fellow music enthusiasts and score a sweet employee discount.
 I write a paper for Health class about heroin and dress up as Kurt for a Communications project.
-I dream of him singing me secret lullabies, or showing up in my cafeteria.
+I dream of him singing me secret lullabies, or showing up in my school cafeteria.
 I buy turtle and seahorse objects because Kurt felt symbolically connected to those creatures.
 I scrawl his lyrics on my Converse and plan to get a tattoo in his honor—the Nirvana smiley face, no the In Utero angel, no the K Records logo Dave Grohl poked into his arm—once I finally turn eighteen.

 “Why don’t you go to a football game?” my mother asks.
-She has gotten into the habit of making snide remarks about my clothes and my habits.
+She has gotten into the habit of making snide remarks about my clothes and habits.
 She forbids me to burn candles or incense in my room.
 She calls my male friends “degenerates.”
 She worries about my fascination with dead or suicidal poets and musicians.

 I have to train my mother to accept the person I’ve become, flawed as she may seem.
 To her credit, Mom lets me plaster my walls with Kurt’s image and doesn’t make me take down my Rage Against the Machine poster depicting nuns holding guns.
 She grants permission to attend concerts in the city and supports my love of writing.
 We may erupt into screaming matches, especially over clothes, but I know that she loves me even if she doesn’t get me.

 The more I grow up, the more I seem to grow into Kurt.
 Like him I’m plagued by chronic pain and miasmic sadness, as well as anti-authority angst and self-imposed isolation, and like him I have a love/hate relationship with these states of being.
-On the one hand, I want nothing more than to be healthy and carefree; on the other, I believe that my pain informs my writing and makes me feel things more profoundly, including my favorite music.
+On the one hand, I want nothing more than to be healthy and carefree; on the other, I believe that pain informs my writing and makes me feel things more profoundly, including my favorite music.
 I observe the world and my own emotions with ballpoint pen in hand, penning poem after poem as I sit in homeroom sneakily wearing headphones.
 My classmates know me first as a writer and second as a Nirvana fan.
 “I heard Nirvana today,” they’ll say, “and it made me think of you.”

-In my favorite photo of Kurt, he is sitting on a windowsill wearing a black T-shirt that says “grunge is dead” and holding baby Frances Bean’s hands.
+In my favorite photo of Kurt, he is sitting on a windowsill wearing a black T-shirt that says grunge is dead and holding baby Frances Bean’s hands.
 Their expressions perfectly mirror one another: mouths open in one resounding roar.
 I read somewhere that the photographer had captured contagious yawns, but nothing can convince me it isn’t a scream, from one soul to another, echoing across time.

 Kurt not only screamed through his pain but actively tasted death.
 He flung his fragile body into drum kits.
 He shot drugs into his veins.
 He held a gun to his open mouth.
 In some ways, I want to be as daring and as reckless.
 I walk along rooftop ledges just for a taste of it.
-I need that whiff of death to keep me here, alive.
+I need that hint of death to keep me here, alive.